Food & Ingredients

 Each of these global leaders in its own field are based in Iowa, working together to both feed and fuel a world doubling its population amid diminishing resources.

-highest concentration of food scientists in the U.S.
+higher concentration of food scientists than national average

 lowest cost of doing business in the country